12 Largest Data Centers In The World In 2023 [By Size]

 Location: Mumbai, India

 The building exhibits 7,200 racks and consumes 50 MW of power.
-Once fully built, the facility will have an overall capacity of 30,000 racks and 250 MW of power.
+The facility has an overall capacity of 30,000 racks and 250 MW of power.

 The single NM1 datacenter can host cloud content, OTT operators, and crucial government and enterprise applications.
-It has 4 redundant self-owned fiber paths that connect the datacenter to national highways.
+It has four redundant self-owned fiber paths that connect the datacenter to national highways.

 11. Intergate Seattle